Autoferry/autoferry.github.io/_posts/2020-04-16-simulation-based-validation.md

 ## Prerequisites
 This work is a combination of both theory and practice.
 The task is open to creative solutions and the candidate should therefore be motivated to do work both independently and discuss problems/solutions with the supervisors.
-Subjects within guidance and control of marine vessels such as [TTK4190] is advantageous, but not a requirement.
+Subjects within guidance and control of marine vessels such as [TTK4190 Fartøysstyring] is advantageous, but not a requirement.

 |<img src="{{site.url}}/assets/milliAmpere_sea_trials.png" width="450"> |